 Chapter Executive Committee Candidates

-Three (3) Chapter Executive Committee members will be elected.
-The two candidates receiving the highest vote will be elected to three-year terms, the next highest vote will be elected to a one-year term.
+Two (2) Chapter Executive Committee members will be elected.
+The two candidates receiving the highest vote will be elected to three-year terms,

 North County Group Executive Committee Candidates